 Convection Toaster Oven: Reduce the temperature to 400°F and begin checking sweet potatoes for doneness after 15 minutes, adding more time as needed.

-Oil: Coconut oil tastes great with the cinnamon but you can use any oil you want.
+Oil: Coconut oil tastes great with cinnamon but you can use any oil you want.
 Olive oil and avocado work well too.

 Seasonings and Toppings: Have fun and experiment.
 Try olive oil with chipotle powder or garlic salt for a more savory snack.
 Keep scrolling after the recipe card for lots of ideas.